Bo'ness

 Until the 20th century, Bo'ness was the site of various industrial activities, including coal mining, saltmaking and pottery production.
-With its location beside the Forth, the town and its harbour grew in importance in the industrial revolution and later continued to grow into the Victorian era.
+With its location beside the Forth, the town and its harbour grew in importance in the Industrial Revolution and later continued to grow into the Victorian era.
 Since the late 20th century, deindustrialisation has changed the nature of the town, with the coal mine closing in 1982 and the waterfront area now being primarily used for leisure purposes.
 However, some industry remains in the town including an ironworks and a timberyard/sawmill beside the Forth.
 The centre of the town contains several listed buildings and is part of a conservation area.
 The town is the home of the Museum of Scottish Railways and also a regional motor museum.

 Toponymy

-The name Borrowstoun, from the Old English for 'Beornweard's farmstead', refers to a hamlet a short way inland from Borrowstounness.
-The suffix ness, 'headland', serves to differentiate the two.
-The name was corrupted via association with burgh, and then eventually contracted to Bo'ness.
+The name Borrowstoun, from the Old English for "Beornweard's farm", refers to a hamlet a short way inland from Borrowstounness.
+The suffix ness, meaning "headland", serves to differentiate the two.
+The shortened form Bo'ness first appears in the 18th century.